Ditectrev/Amazon-Web-Services-AWS-Certified-Cloud-Practitioner-CLF-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### What best describes penetration testing?

-- [ ] Testing your application’s response time from different locations.
+- [ ] Testing your application's response time from different locations.
 - [x] Testing your network to find security vulnerabilities that an attacker could exploit.
 - [ ] Testing your instances to check for the unhealthy ones.
 - [ ] Testing your software for bugs and errors.